cmu-pasta/fray/README.md

-# Run SFuzz
+# Run Fray

-- To run SFuzz, you first need to build the project and create a instrumented JDK.
+- To run Fray, you first need to build the project and create a instrumented JDK.

 ```bash
 ./gradlew build